gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 }
 ```

-As a follow-up I'd like to return to this idea and build more rigor into down-ranking users with lower reliability.
+As a follow-up I'd like to return to this idea and build more rigor into down-ranking users with lower reliability, either using Gaussian belief propagation or by factoring the user reliabilities from the TrueScore model into item quality estimates.

 ## Footnotes